YinHk-Notes/C-Sharp-cheatsheet/c# concepts/interface.md

 - An interface cannot contain a constructor (as it cannot be used to create objects)
 - A class or struct can **implement multiple interfaces**.

+An interface can be **a member of a namespace or a class**.
+An interface declaration can contain declarations (signatures without any implementation) of the following members:

+- Methods
+- Properties
+- Indexers
+- Events

 **Why and when to use interfaces?**
 - To achieve security - hide certain details and only show the important details of an object (interface).
 - C# does not support "multiple inheritance" (a class can only inherit from one base class).
 However, it can be achieved with interfaces, because the class can implement multiple interfaces.